simonvh/gimmemotifs-manuscript/manuscript.md

 possible (i.e., covers a wide variety of TFs).
 To establish a quantitative measure of database quality, we evaluated how well motifs from different databases can classify ChIP-seq peaks from background sequences using the GimmeMotifs tool `gimme roc`.
-We downloaded ChIP-seq peaks from ReMap 2018 [@LBF5EBTh], and used all TFs with at least 1,000 peaks.
+We downloaded ChIP-seq peaks from ReMap 2018 [@LBF5EBTh], and selected all TFs with at least 1,000 peaks.
 We then evaluated 8 motif databases to test how well they could distinguish peaks from random genomic sequences.
 When a data set contained more than 5,000 peaks we randomly selected 5,000 peaks for the analysis.
 We included